pkcoups/terra_grant_notifi/Terra Grant Proposal Template.md

 ## Additional Information

-**How did you hear about the Grants Program?** Terra Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+**How did you hear about the Grants Program?** Hashed

-Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

-- Work you have already done.
-- Wheter there are any other teams who have already contributed (financially) to the project.
-- Previous grants you may have applied for.
+- We have created a prototype using Solana.